Paul Monaghan from architects Allford Hall Monaghan Morris (AHMM) offers advice on how to find the best premises for your small business.

 For more information on Paul and Allford Hall Monaghan Morris (AHMM) visit http://www.ahmm.co.uk/.

 A change of premises may require different insurance arrangements.
-Contents insurance will be important and you may need buildings insurance.
-Have look through Hiscox’s office insurance products for more information on the types of cover which stand to benefit your business.
+Office contents insurance will be important and you may need commercial buildings insurance.
+Have look through our range of office insurance products for more information on the types of cover which stand to benefit your business.

 All images photographed by Timothy Soar: www.timothysoar.co.uk.